openshift/openshift-pep/openshift-pep-009-logging.md

 ### Node Apache access log changes
 Incoming HTTP requests first arrive at Apache running on a node and are then proxied to the appropriate gear to handle the request.
 The node Apache access should be augmented to include additional OpenShift metadata (app uuid, gear uuid) to aid in correlation/aggregation of access log messages.

-### Log rotation
-Log rotation of OpenShift platform log files (all log files listed above **excluding** gear and cartridge logs) is not in scope for this PEP.
-The platform log files are all items that a system administrator can easily configure for log rotation using `logrotate` or some other means for log rotation.

-Log rotation of gear and cartridge logs is in scope for this PEP, time permitting.

-TODO...

 Backwards Compatibility
 -----------------------